fgsdeve/-PWA-Text-Editor/README.md

 - Babel
 - CodeMirror
 ## Reander
-. if you want to check the app on Reander web, https://pwa-text-editor-db8k.onrender.com.
+- If you want to check the app on Reander web, https://pwa-text-editor-db8k.onrender.com.
 ## License
 This project is licensed under the MIT License.